OpenVidu/openvidu.io-docs/docs/tutorials/openvidu-react-native.md

     vertical-align: middle;
     display: table-cell;
     padding: 10px 20px;">
-    <strong>Openvidu-browser library needs to support React Native for openvidu-react-native tutorial works.
-Contact with <a href="mailto:openvidu@gmail.com">openvidu@gmail.com</a> to get it.</strong>
+    <strong>React Native support is a paid feature.
+A special version of openvidu-browser library is needed for openvidu-react-native tutorial to work.
+Contact us through <a href="/community">Commercial page support</a> to get it</strong>
 </div>
 </div>